varun-66/Pollex-OnlineVotingSystem/README.md

-# Pollex-OnlineVotingSystem
+# Poll-scape OnlineVotingSystem

-Pollex is a web-development based voting system that will help you to manage your election effortlessly and reliably.
+Poll-scape is a web-development based voting system that will help you to manage your election effortlessly and reliably.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 You Can access them by creating a local host using *WAMP* and then extract the folder in *www* folder already created in the wampp(wherever you have installed most of the cases student install wampp in C Drive.